AuroraChain/paxboards/README.md

 A simple, extensible, threaded bulletin board system for Evennia, with both on-game and web-based interfaces.
 The on-game interface is modeled loosely after Firan's fork of Myrddin's BBoard system, or after Arx's bboard system.
 The web interface is modeled loosely after phpBB type web-forums.

-Paxboards was originally written by Rachel "Packetdancer" Blackman, a.k.a.
+Paxboards was originally written by Packetdancer, a.k.a.
 "Pax", for use on Aurora Chain.

 ## Installation